Make beautiful resin trays with this DIY Resin Tray Makeover Tutorial.

 I’ve had crafting with resin on my to-do list for such a long time.
 But I have to admit, I was kinda scared.
 Mixing liquids together that magically harden into awesomeness had to be complicated, right?
 Wrong, it was easy.
-Here’s the tutorial for this Easy DIY Ebru Marbling with Resin.
+Here’s the DIY Resin Tray Makeover Tutorial and Video Guide.

 For this project, I used Envirotex Lite Resin and carefully followed the mixing directions.
 They were pretty simple really.
 The hardest part is knowing what you want to do beforehand and following that plan.